Skip to main content

 Biography

 Dr Wasana Kalansooriya is a Research Associate in Health Economics at King’s College London.
-She holds a PhD from the City, University of London.
-Prior to joining Kings College London, she worked as a senior lecturer at the University of Sri Jayewardenepura, Sri Lanka.
-She has done researches on food security, food demand, cost of illness, healthcare expenditures and health related labour market outcomes in Low and Middle income countries and in the UK.
-Her current research focuses on variations of the resource use for formal and informal care by stroke survivors.
+She holds a PhD in Health Economics from City, University of London, and both Bachelor’s and Master’s degrees in Economics.
+Prior to joining King’s College London, she worked as a Lecturer in Economics at the University of Sri Jayewardenepura in Sri Lanka.

 Research